How to Become a Notary in Indiana

 Who appoints notaries in Indiana?

-The Governor appoints notaries public (IC 33-42-9-1).
+The governor appoints notaries public (IC 33-42-9-1).
 However, the Indiana Secretary of State receives applications for appointment and reappointment as a notary public, administers the commissioning process, and maintains an electronic database of active notaries and remote notaries.
-To contact the Indiana Secretary of State, use the following information:

 Indiana Secretary of State